BridgingBigData/BridgingBigData.github.io/pages/bbd2023posterdemo.md

 #### Demonstration Guidelines
 - Tables will be provided
-- Electrical outlets will be available but please bring your own extension cords.
+- Electrical outlets will be available, but please bring your own extension cords.

 #### Poster Guidelines

 - Boards and easels will be provided.
-- Poster size should be 48” x 36” or less.
+- Poster size should be 48” x 36” or less and in landscape orientation.
 - Author(s) name(s), institution(s) and funding source(s) should appear on the poster.
 - The title should be properly capitalized with a minimum font size of 80 points.
 - The text should be written with a minimum font size of 18 points.

 You are encouraged, but not required, to use a poster template.
-One such template can be found at the following url: [https://osf.io/6ua4k/](https://osf.io/6ua4k/)
+One such template can be found at the following url: [https://osf.io/6ua4k/](https://osf.io/6ua4k/).

+You can see example of poster presented at previous workshops here: [Example Posters](../assets/files/)

 ### Deadlines